-In addition, aspects from JVET-AQ0153 and JVET-AQ0220 that require further consideration during the meeting were included in JVET-AP2026_v4 (uploaded in JVET-AQ0202_v2.zip) of as a basis for further editing towards the CfP.
+In addition, aspects from JVET-AQ0153 and JVET-AQ0220 that require further consideration during the meeting were included in JVET-AP2026_v4 (uploaded in JVET-AQ0201_v2.zip) of as a basis for further editing towards the CfP.
 Aspects of JVET-AQ0220 related to more precise definition of run time measurements are for further discussion.

-Revisit: Further discussion on improving to convert to final CfP in JVET main track (not plenary)
+Follow-up discussion Wednesday 8 July 1430-1545: JVET-AP2026v5 (in JVET-AQ0201v3) which was edited to further modify the text reflecting comments/discussion from Tuesday was presented by M. Wien.
+The modifications based on discussion in the session on Wednesday were made available as JVET-AP2026v6 (in JVET-AQ0201v4).

 JVET-AQ0220 [AHG17] Suggested Editorial Changes to the CfP Document [R. Chernyak (Tencent)] [late]